gert7/srt.nvim/README.md

 - `SrtShiftTimeStrict` - shift the beginning or end time of a duration and enforce it on adjacent subtitles.
 A combination of `SrtShiftTime` and `SrtEnforce`
-- `SrtStretchForward` - extend the end time of the subtitle up to the start time of the next subtitle, including min_pause
+- `SrtExtendForward` - extend the end time of the subtitle up to the start time of the next subtitle, including min_pause
-- `SrtStretchBackward` - extend the start time of the subtitle up to the end time of the previous subtitle, including min_pause
+- `SrtExtendBackward` - extend the start time of the subtitle up to the end time of the previous subtitle, including min_pause
 - `SrtDeleteEmptyLines` - delete empty lines between subtitle texts that cause parsing to fail